yujiri8/yujiri.xyz/protagonism/market.md

 ## Monopolies

 The typical argument for how the market can "fail" is that if a company produces better products than someone else, they'll make more money and become more powerful and therefore be able to provide even better services, and drive all their competitors out of business.
 And once that happens, once there's only one firm providing something, they can charge as much as they want for it because you can't get it anywhere else.
-But there are *so* many reasons this wouldn't be a problem in a free market.
+But there are many reasons this wouldn't be a problem in a free market.

 1. No matter how much power a market firm gets, they stay dependent on their consumers to keep that power.
 I could have a billion dollars and a thousand employees, but if no one wants to buy from me, if I'm not still producing products that people want and selling them at a price people are willing to pay for them, I lose all my power.